-What did you take from your previous business as a madam and apply to being an experience designer?
+What did you take from your previous business as a madam and apply it to being an experienced designer?

 Yet here is Mary, my boss, scribbling orders for this stuff.
 I couldn’t believe it.
 I said, what are you doing?
 This stuff is hideous.
 I wouldn’t put this in my bathroom on a bet and neither would you!
 She looked at me and said, Sydney, you are not our customer.
 Our customer likes these kinds of shower curtains and in fact, they come to our store because they know we sell shower curtains just like these.
 We’ve got to give them what they want to buy, not what we would buy.

 What that really is, is what is the business that your customer wants you to be in?
 So many business owners make a huge mistake. and get into the business that they want to be in.
 They don’t pay attention to what the customer really wants.
 I would say that’s probably the number one thing I learned.

 The second thing I learned from the escort service is that people do not necessarily pay you money for what you think you’re selling.
 I would imagine most of your listeners, if I asked them, what business did you think I was really in, almost 100 percent of them would say, ‘Oh, Sydney, come on, it was the sex business.’
 But it was not the sex business.
 I was really in the fantasy business and the trust business.